We hope that your child’s God-given desire to learn is brought to life because of our approach to academics at Discovery Christian Academy.

 We believe that reading and writing are two of the most important academic skills that young children need to learn.
 Also, a love of reading will make learning other subjects more enjoyable.
 To create a solid foundation in language arts, we use curriculum by Purposeful Design Publications, a division of Association of Christian Schools International.
 To supplement, we use manipulatives, games, journals, learning apps, and a multitude of age-appropriate books.
 In addition, language arts are integrated into our Project Based Learning.

 At Discovery Christian Academy, we want to inspire children to excel in math.
 We build confidence by placing students where they can succeed while offering obtainable challenges.
 We teach to mastery and use the spiral approach as a form of review.
 This means that the children can understand a concept and apply it.
 Then we move on, but continue to cycle back so that children don’t forget what they have already learned.
 In mathematics, we use Purposeful Design Publications as a primary curriculum.
-Additionally, we incorporate games, hands-on learning opportunities, and round off with educational apps that reinforce math concepts.
+Additionally, we incorporate games, hands-on learning opportunities, and round off with educational apps like Khan Academy that reinforce math concepts.

 Project Based Learning